Here are the highlights

 In town, but set a good four kilometres to the south of Vinh Long, the venerable Van Thanh Mieu Pagoda has been semi-recently renovated and the sprawling complex houses three buildings of worship.
 Unfortunately, these were closed to the public when we arrived.
 Stone pathways are flanked with towering trees, well manicured bushes, two reflecting pools complete with fish bisect the grounds and would be a great place to reflect, if there were any seating available.

-While you could walk out here, a xe om shouldn’t cost more than 7,000-10,000 VND there and back including waiting time.
-If you feel like walking, just head south on 30 Thang 4 Street, which becomes Tran Phu Street after the small bridge, and just keep going -- the pagoda will be on your right.
+While you could walk out here, a xe-om shouldn’t cost more than 30,000 dong there and back including waiting time.
+If you feel like walking, just head south on 30 Thang 4, which becomes Tran Phu after the small bridge, and just keep going—the pagoda will be on your right.
 If you are parched from your walk, a small cafe sells drinks and snacks in the front courtyard.

 Also in town is Vinh Long Museum, which is conveniently located right beside the river.
 Less conveniently, while the grounds are just about always open, the buildings seem never to be open.
 Explore the grounds and you’ll find some war booty including a F-5 fighter jet and a Huey helicopter among other war toys.

 Vinh Long’s central market is none too shabby and even if you have already seen a few, this is still worth a wander through, especially as it is just a couple of minutes walk from the boat landing.
 It spills out onto 1 Thang 5, and the pavement stretch here in the morning, loaded with cut flowers and fresh fruit is particularly photogenic.
 A little further down 1 Thang 5 you’ll see a laneway running into the market and this is loaded with desert stalls and small eateries—good for a cheap (though sweaty) lunch.